 PDI-POA fulfills its commitment to provide education and training for members and those non-members with an interest in protocol through a variety of activities and programs.
 These include:

 - Regional workshops

 - Acting as a on-going resource through the ‘Ask the Experts’ e-mail program

 - Maintaining a specialized protocol resource reference list

 - Distributing weekly articles on topics of importance to protocol professionals

 - Quarterly newsletters

-Protocol professionals from Australia, Barbados, Canada, Dominican Republic, Italy, Kenya, Kosovo, Lebanon, Nigeria, Singapore, Switzerland, Trinidad & Tobago, United Kingdom, and the United States gathered in Atlanta, Georgia, USA for the 2016 PDI-POA International Education Forum.
+Protocol professionals from Australia, Barbados, Canada, Dominican Republic, Italy, Kenya, Kosovo, Lebanon, Nigeria, Singapore, Switzerland, Trinidad & Tobago, United Kingdom, and the United States gathered in Dublin, Ireland for the 2017 PDI-POA International Education Forum.
 The forum represented a diverse gathering of protocol professionals who attend for education, to gain new skills and network.
 Pictured above are 2016 Forum participants at the architecturally and historically significant Georgia State Capitol.
 The Capitol has been named a National Historic Landmark and is listed in the National Register of Historic Places.